What is Social Entrepreneurs Ireland?

 What programmes does Social Entrepreneurs Ireland offer?

-Our six core programmes are:
+Our core programmes are:

 • Ideas Academy – helping people with innovative ideas to social problems to take those first steps and move from idea to action.